peterhoward42/minikafka/README.md

 - It has decent unit test coverage
 - The design, code and documentation is respectable, but has not been peer reviewed yet.
-- It is still a work in progress with a few minor todos.
+- It is still a work in progress
 - It hasn't been benchmarked, tuned or stress-tested yet.

 # Getting and Running the Server